-Local Government Challenges
+Local Government

 - 3.2.5 Since 2010 Government funding for local government has reduced by approximately 40% in real terms.
-A new Government was elected in May 2015 and have subsequently made a number of announcements which have impacted on local government, including Spending Review (November 2015), Autumn Statement 2016 (November 2016) and provisional Local Government Finance Settlement (December 2016).
-The key headlines from these announcements were: - Local Government funding will reduce from £21.9bn to £17.8bn by 2019/20. - Switch of funding toward councils with social care responsibilities. - Changes to the New Homes Bonus, including an £800m reduction in funding. - The introduction of the "Core Spending Power" which includes assumptions from Government about increases in council tax levels and rises in the taxbase. - An offer of a four year deal from Government to provide more certainty for council to assist in planning service provision over the medium term. - Social housing changes, including a 1% per annum reduction in rents, changes to Right to Buy and a High Value Voids Levy.. - A proposal to move to a 100% business rates retention scheme by 2020. - 3.2.6 In addition to the continuing austerity measures it is anticipated there will be further changes to Government policy which councils will be expected to implement by 2020.
+New Government's were elected in May 2015 and June 2017, and subsequently made a number of announcements which have impacted on local government.
+The key headlines from these announcements were: - Local Government funding will reduce from £21.9bn to £17.8bn by 2019/20 - Switch of funding toward councils with social care responsibilities - Proposals to change the New Homes Bonus, including an £800m reduction in funding - The introduction of "Core Spending Power", which includes assumptions from Government about increases in council tax levels and rises in the tax base - An offer of a four year deal from Government to provide more certainty for councils to assist in planning service provision over the medium term - Social housing changes, including a 1% per annum reduction in rents, changes to Right to Buy and a High Value Voids Levy. - A review of how local government funding is allocated, with a view of it being fairer and based on need. - An initial proposal to move to a 100% business rates retention scheme by 2020 has been tempered as the Government focusses on Brexit.
+However, the intention is still there as Pilot schemes have been announced and a 75% retention scheme announced for 2020. - 3.2.6 In addition to the continuing austerity measures it is anticipated there will be further changes to Government policy which councils will be expected to implement.